Food Services

 The Food Services Program distributes food to vulnerable, low-income populations with limited access to food in Franklin, Clinton, and St. Lawrence Counties.
 We do this by (1) recovering local food and (2) farming fresh vegetables.
 The Food Services Program delivers this food to over 20 food pantries across the three counties!

-The program also operates its own food pantry every Monday through Friday, where clients can receive nutrition education and have the opportunity to work with Community Outreach staff to sign up for other programs they may qualify for, such as SNAP, HEAP, and WIC.
-The Food Services food pantry is located at 43 Valco Dr. in Malone, and is open on Monday through Friday, 7:30 - 4:30.
+The program also operates its own food pantry every Monday through Friday, where clients can receive nutrition education and have the opportunity to work with Community Outreach staff to sign up for other programs they may qualify for.
+The Food Services food pantry is located at 43 Valco Dr. in Malone, and is open on Monday through Friday, 7:30am - 11:00am and 12:00pm - 3:00pm.

 The Food Services Program has a New York State Department of Health certified kitchen to package produce for sale.
 Produce is grown in our state-of-the-art greenhouses and in gardens on the surrounding property.
 In 2023, the program entered into a partnership with Cornell Cooperative Extension.
 Through this collaboration, a horticulturist from Cornell has begun work in JCEO’s greenhouses to enhance both the quality and the quantity of produce, further supporting our mission to provide nutritious food resources to the residents of Clinton and Franklin Counties.